Shipping, taxes, and discounts will be calculated at checkout. Proceed to Checkout

 Instead of following in the footsteps of her grandfather and father, however, Chung chose to channel her creative energies into the visual arts, specifically mineral pigment painting—a traditional technique with deep roots in Taiwan.

-The pigments Chung uses in her art, composed of finely ground stones and animal glue, infuse her work with exquisite detail and elegant aesthetics.
-Her appreciation and zest for life seep into every brushstroke, and her canvases serve as vessels for her cherished memories, encapsulating the beauty that has graced her life.
+The pigments Chung uses in her art, composed of finely ground mineral stones and animal glue, infuse her work with exquisite detail and elegant aesthetics.
+Her appreciation and zest for life seep into every line meticulously crafted, and her canvases serve as vessels for her cherished memories, encapsulating the beauty that has graced her life.

 traditional-painting-7